 It will cause no harm at all to just give your dog a bite of your snack just to let him have a taste.

-There is this funny clip making rounds on social media of a dog owner having a hamburger and his dog right behind him staring.
+There is this funny clip making rounds on social media of a dog owner having an ice cream and his dog right behind him staring.

 So whenever he felt his dog was staring at him and he turned round, the dog simply looked away very fast like he was too proud to ask his owner for some.